 In the UK there is no single recognised legal structure required for national governing bodies (NGBs) of Sport.
-Some countries like France and Germany have a specific legal structure which makes the governance requirement for all NGBs the same.
+Some countries, like France and Germany, have a specific legal structure which set out the governance requirement for all NGBs the same.

-National governing bodies of sport in the UK can choose the legal form that suits them the best.
-The possible legal forms include:
+National governing bodies of sport in the UK can choose their own bespoke legal form which will be one of the following:

 - unincorporated associations